nephoseu/20250120-Azure101-igpavl/Labs/LAB_03_azure_identity.md

     ![image](../Images/03_05.png)

-  Note that we cannot add any Azure permission, since the thew Active Directory does not contain any subscriptions
+  Note that we cannot add any Azure permission, since the thew Entra ID does not contain any subscriptions

 </details>
 <br/><br/>